Updated July 19, 2023

 ZBB is an accurate budgeting method as the budget is made from zero bases with proper analysis.
 Each element of cost in budgeting is considered after collecting the correct data.

-- It is made based on the present needs and requirements instead of drawings no’s from the previous period.
+- Instead of relying on drawings from the previous period, it is actively made based on the present needs and requirements.
 It is an efficient budgeting method, and proper targets can also be set.

 - It involves analyzing the previous period’s expenditure and considering the current requirements, so it helps reduce unwanted expenses.
 It leads to cost optimization and looks for possible savings.